qbead/qbeadWebsite/content/book/lightandcolor.md

 <!--TODO: Image of a sin wave with wave length and frequency labeled.-->
 (add image of both wave length and frequency for one wave)

 You may have noticed that, as you changed the wavelength in the widget, the color also changed.
-This is because the wavelength of light controls its color.
-Red light has a longer wavelength than blue light.
+This is because the wavelength of light controls its color with red light having a long wavelength and purple light having a shorter wavelength.
 Light with a wavelength between 380 and 700 nanometers  is called the visible spectrum (1 nanometer is 0.000000001 meter).
 This is the light that our eyes can see; but light exists outside of that range.
 The whole spectrum of light is called the Electromagnetic Spectrum.
-Looking at this spectrum, you can see that different wavelengths of light create microwaves that help to heat your food, and radio waves that allow you to listen to your favorite music. we can't see microwaves or radio waves like we can see visible light but 2e interact with these waves in other ways.
+Looking at this spectrum, you can see that different wavelengths of light create microwaves that help to heat your food, and radio waves that allow you to listen to your favorite music.
+We can't see microwaves or radio waves like we can see visible light but we interact with these waves in other ways.

 <!--TODO: Picture of the electromagnetic spectrum.-->
 (Insert picture of the electromagnetic spectrum)

 ### Electromagnetic Waves
-Finally, the question of what is an electromagnetic wave?
+Finally, if visible light is part of the Electromagnetic Spectrum, what exactly is an electromagnetic wave?
 Electromagnetic waves are waves, like sound waves or ocean waves.
-Instead of traveling vibrations in the air or water, they are vibrations of… it is complicated.
+Instead of traveling vibrations in the air or water, they are vibrations of … it is complicated.
 There are many metaphors we can use to describe the medium of electromagnetic waves.
 Studying its inner workings has led to some of the greatest discoveries in Physics: general relativity and quantum mechanics.
 Instead of retracing the steps of physicists over two hundred years,